leon4rd/test/README.md

-## What did the Dorito farmer say to the other Dorito farmer?
-Cool Ranch!
+## What musical instrument is found in the bathroom?
+A tuba toothpaste.